cuappdev/coursegrab-backend/README.md

 **Headers:**
 * Auth header is NOT required - allows web users to search for courses even when they are not logged in
+* IMPORTANT
+  * If auth header is not present
+    * 'is_tracking' is always False
+    * no error thrown about authentication
+  * If auth header is present
+    * a verification process is triggered -> checks whether the given access_token is valid
+    * error could be thrown if access_token is invalid
+    * 'is_tracking' depends on user's data
 ```json
 {
   "Authorization": "Bearer <access_token>"